-- In my book, probably best is to order the book directly from Patagonia.
-They received the first copies from the printer, it’s ready to go and they’re currently (as of late November) offering free shipping.
-Furthermore, Patagonia helped me get started writing when, back in 2002, they published my field report entitled “Ring of Fire.”
-(I’ll try to dig it up.)
-I’ve been writing for them ever since, and they had enough faith in me to take on my book project.
+- In my book, probably best is to order the book directly from my publisher, Patagonia.
+They helped me get started writing when, back in 2002, they published my field report “Ring of Fire” (I’ll try to dig it up).
+I’ve been writing for them ever since, and they had enough faith in me to take on this project.
 They’ve believed in my writing when others didn’t, myself included, and I’m grateful.

-- Other booksellers should have the book soon.
-If you have one you like, please support them.
+- Other booksellers have it, too, including Amazon, where it’s gotten great reader reviews.
+If you have a bookstore you like, please support them.

 Ordering wise, as with so many other things, I think you should follow your heart.
 Most of all, I hope you like the book.